 • Entrance ticket to Huayna Picchu Mountain

-• Entrance Ticket to Machu Picchu Mountain (Different from Machu Picchu Citadel)
+• Entrance Ticket to Machu Picchu Mountain

-Optional hikes after the Machu Machu Picchu tour
+Optional hikes after the Machu Picchu tour

-Huchuy Qosqo Trek To Machu Picchu Itinerary
+Huchuy Qosqo Trek To Machu Picchu 3D / 2N Itinerary

-Day 1: Cusco – Tambomachay – Kenko Village
+Day 1: Cusco – Tambomachay – Pukamarca

 TreXperience team will pick you up from your hotel around 7:00 am and drive you the short distance to Tambomachay, just 20 minutes outside Cusco city.
 Here you will start trekking to Machu Picchu!
-The first part starts with a 4-hour uphill trek to our lunch spot at Koricocha Lake 3700m (12139ft).
-You will pass beautiful lakes and local communities and see numerous llamas, alpacas, and birds along the way.
-Lunch will be served at the banks of the lake.
-Then you will continue for another 3 hours, gradually uphill and downhill, until we reach Kenko Village, beautifully nestled in the Peruvian Andes at (3800 m/12,467 ft).
-Here you will spend the night.
-Kenko is a small village with few inhabitants who survive and live mostly from agriculture, producing potatoes and beans and raising llamas, alpacas, and sheep.
-You will have warm water to wash, tea time, dinner, and sleep in comfortable tents.
+The first part starts with a 4-hour uphill trek to our lunch spot at Q’ellwacocha Lake.
+You will pass through beautiful Andean landscapes, get awesome views of Qoricocha Lake 3,700 m (12,139 ft), and see numerous llamas, alpacas, and birds along the way.
+Lunch will be served at the banks of the Q’ellwacocha lake.
+After lunch, if we have time, we could visit Kenko Village, a beautifully small village nestled in the Peruvian Andes at 3,800 m or 12,467 ft, with few inhabitants who survive and live mostly from agriculture, producing potatoes and beans and raising llamas, alpacas, and sheep.

-• Campsite Altitude: 3800 m / 12,467ft
+• Campsite Altitude: 3,800 m / 12,467 ft

 • Distance: 13 km / 8.1 miles